 Once folks discover how delightful it is to program in Elm, they're eager to find ways to use it in existing applications.
 Not everyone has the luxury of working on a greenfield Elm project.
 And a big rewrite is impractical and loaded with risk.

 So here's a pragmatic idea: you incrementally and strategically convert a small part of your app to Elm.
-Learn how in this free course!
+Learn how to integrate (sneak!)
+Elm into existing web apps in this free course!

 4 Practical Examples

-It's our hope that once you see practical ways that Elm can be integrated into larger apps you'll be inspired to give Elm a spin on your project.
+Once you see practical ways that Elm can be integrated into larger apps, you'll be inspired to give Elm a spin on your project.
 For more inspiration, check out this true story of how one developer successfully integrated Elm into his company.

 “Pretty cool introduction to subscriptions and ports.
 The diagrams were a huge help in getting a feel for the mechanics behind the concepts.”
 Yong Bakos